Rhubarb Tart

 Rhubarb Tart Serving Suggestions

-Try serving your French rhubarb tart with a dollop of whipped cream, crème fraîche or a scoop of vanilla ice cream to balance out the tartness of the rhubarb.
+Try serving your French rhubarb tart with a dollop of crème fraîche or a scoop of ice cream to balance out the tartness of the rhubarb.
 You can also drizzle with a bit of honey or dust your tart with powdered sugar just before serving.
 This adds a lovely sweetness and makes the tart look even more spectacular.

 How Long Can You Keep Rhubarb Tart?